 Can Legal Precedent be Overturned?

-It is entirely possible to overturn precedent, but it can be difficult and time consuming.
-The more often lower courts agree on a rule, the more difficult it is to challenge the decision.
-Higher court rulings must be overturned by courts in the same level or higher.
-The US Supreme Court has such a high level of authority, that its rulings can only be overturned by the US Supreme Court itself.
+It is possible to overturn precedent, but it can be difficult and time-consuming.
+The more often lower courts agree on a rule, the better established it becomes and the more difficult it will be to challenge the decision.
+Higher court rulings must be overturned by courts at the same level or higher.
+The U.S. Supreme Court has such a high level of authority that its rulings can only be overturned by the U.S. Supreme Court itself.

-Alternatively, someone who has been convicted based mostly on blood splatter analysis could challenge the decision based on the inaccuracy of the science in an appeal.
-If his appeal was rejected by the appellate court, he could then take his challenge to the state supreme court.
-If this appeal was rejected, it might be possible to bring the matter up to the federal Supreme Court, but this is particularly rare and the issue at hand must be a matter of federal law.
+Alternatively, someone convicted based chiefly on blood splatter analysis could challenge the decision based on the inaccuracy of the science in an appeal.
+If the appellate court rejected their appeal, they could take their challenge to the state supreme court.
+If this appeal was rejected, it might be possible to bring the matter up to the federal Supreme Court, but this is rare, and the issue must be a matter of federal law.

 The Importance of Precedent

-When it comes to why this legal construct is so important, it comes down to how judges build case law, which in turn, become informal laws based on the common law of precedent.
-The blood splatter and psychiatric exams examples are particularly relevant as they illustrate the process of how precedent can be established just by having a few judicial rulings back something with questionable science behind them and how difficult it can be to challenge a precedent once it has been established.
+When it comes to why this principle is so important, it is because it is used to build case law, which, in turn, becomes informal laws based on the common law.
+The blood splatter example is particularly relevant as it illustrates how easily precedent can be established just by having a few judicial rulings back something based on questionable science and how difficult it can be to challenge a precedent once it has been established.

-If you have any questions about how previous judicial rulings establish legal precedent under the law, criminal defense lawyer Peter M. Liss can help.
-Please call (760) 643-4050 to schedule a free consultation.
+If you have any questions about how previous judicial rulings establish precedent under the law, criminal defense lawyer Peter M. Liss can help.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation.